Q. When will your next book be published?

 The Sting — witty, fun, and I don’t think there’s been a better ‘sting’ film since; fine performances by Paul Newman and Robert Redford, and brilliant direction by George Roy Hill.

-I’ve recently enjoyed Pride and Prejudice, which is a marvellous example of British film-making at its best — fine acting and great directing (and let’s hear it for the costumes — they won an Oscar); and Shrek — I thought Eddie Murphy’s comic timing as the donkey, was as good as Charlie Chaplin and Woody Allen at their best.
+I enjoyed Shrek when it came out — I thought Eddie Murphy’s comic timing as the donkey was as good as Charlie Chaplin and Woody Allen at their best.

 Q. What’s your favourite music?